The DrugMatrix database is an integrated toxicogenomic that contains the short-term rat toxicity study results from approximately

 Genes to Organ Weight Change

-Select a gene of interest and the direction of organ or tissue weight change to identify which expression source (e.g., LIVER) is most strongly associated with the change.
+You select a gene of interest with the direction of organ/tissue weight change to see which expression source, e.g. LIVER, is highly associated with organ weight change.

 Organ Weight Change to Genes

-Select the direction of organ or tissue weight change and the gene expression tissue source to identify which gene is most strongly associated with the weight change.
-Note that organ/tissue weight change is defined as a 10% increase or decrease relative to the mean whole-body weight.
+You choose a direction of organ/tissue weight change along with the gene expression tissue source, to find out which gene is mosted involved in the association with the weight change.
+It is noted that the cut-off criteria about organ/tissue weight change is decided by 10% organ weight increase or decrease relative to the mean of whole body weight.

 DIFF